xtliu97/VOCA-Pytorch/README.md

 # audio2face-pytorch

-This repository provides a PyTorch implementation for audio driven face meshes or blendshape models.
+This repository provides PyTorch implementations for audio driven face meshes or blendshape models.
 Currently, it supports the following models:

 - Audio2Face
 - VOCA
 - FaceFormer

+And the following feature extractors are available:

+- Wav2Vec
+- MFCCExtractor

 ## Dataset

 This repository uses VOCASET as the template, which is introduced in 'Capture, Learning, and Synthesis of 3D Speaking Styles' (CVPR 2019).
 Additionally, `FLAME_sample` has been extracted and converted to `assets/FLAME_sample.obj` and the Renderer has been redesigned.
 As a result, the `psbody` library is not required in this repository, which may cause installation issues for Apple Silicon users.

 ## License